Crinibus/scraper/README.md

 <br/>

-If you just want to reset your data for every product, deleting all datapoints inside every product, then run this command:
+If you just want to reset deleting all datapoints inside every product, then run this command:
 ```
 python3 main.py --reset --all
 ```
-This deletes the data inside each product, such as id, url and all datapoints.

-You can also just reset some products or all products in some categories:
+You can also just delete datapoints for some products:
 ```
 python3 main.py --reset --id <id>
 ```